abdrakhmanovzh/spotify_timeline/README.md

 This is a Next.js project which utilizes Spotify Web API to show usage data.

-Zustand is used for state management.
-Tailwind CSS for styling.
-Tanstack Query for fetching data.
+Used technologies: Zustand, Tailwind CSS, Tanstack Query, Framer Motion.